Superfund Accomplishments Report - Fiscal Year 2022

 Making Progress on EPA's PFAS Roadmap: Publishing the PFOA and PFOS Notice of Proposed Rulemaking

 EPA published its proposal to designate two of the most widely used per- and polyfluoroalkyl substances as hazardous substances under the Comprehensive Environmental Response, Compensation, and Liability Act.
-This action demonstrates EPA’s ongoing commitment to protect communities from the health risks posed by certain PFAS, also known as “forever chemicals” under Administrator Regan’s PFAS Strategic Roadmap.
+This action demonstrates EPA’s ongoing commitment to protect communities from the health risks posed by certain PFAS, also known as “forever chemicals” under the PFAS Strategic Roadmap.
 This rulemaking would increase transparency around releases of these harmful chemicals and help hold polluters accountable for cleaning up contamination from releases of perfluorooctanoic acid and perfluorooctanesulfonic acid above the reportable quantity.

 Accelerating Cleanups: Leveraging the Bipartisan Infrastructure Law